iAmVSJ0702/chaibuzz-news-bot/README.md

 ## ✨ Features

-* **Automated Content Fetching**: Pulls recent news articles from various categories using the [World News API](https://worldnewsapi.com/).
+* **Automated News Fetching**: Pulls recent news articles from various categories using the [World News API](https://worldnewsapi.com/).
-* **AI-Powered Content Generation**: Leverages Google's **Gemini AI** to analyze multiple articles and generate a brand-new, comprehensive, and engaging blog post.
+* **AI-Powered Writing**: Leverages Google's **Gemini AI** to analyze multiple articles and generate a brand-new, comprehensive, and engaging blog post.
 * **Automatic Publishing**: Seamlessly posts the generated article, including a title, HTML content, labels (tags), and a relevant image, to any Blogspot blog using the Blogger API v3.
-* **Cloud-Ready**: Built with Flask, it's designed to be deployed on cloud platforms like Render.
+* **Cloud-Deployable**: Built with Flask, it's designed to be deployed on cloud platforms like Render.
-* **Scheduler-Friendly**: Includes a simple `/run` endpoint to be triggered by cron job services like Make.com, EasyCron, or GitHub Actions.
+* **Scheduler Ready**: Includes a simple `/run` endpoint to be triggered by cron job services like Make.com, EasyCron, or GitHub Actions.

 ---